-Business Barometer®: Small business confidence dips slightly in March
+Business Barometer®: Small biz confidence drops sharply in June

 Ted Mallett, Vice-President & Chief Economist